Is a Japan Rail Pass Worth It? (2025 Update After Cost Increase)

 Whichever card you buy you can use them in cities all over Japan, so you don’t need a separate card for Kyoto and Tokyo.

-You used to be able to buy them at ticket machines and counters in train and metro stations, but sales are currently suspended due to a shortage of IC chips.
+You used to be able to buy them at ticket machines and counters in train and metro stations, but sales can be limited due to a shortage of IC chips.

 Tourists can still purchase Welcome Suica and Pasmo Passport cards at select stations and airports.
 They are only valid for 28 days though.